FlavourSaver/FlavourSaver/README.md

 ## Status

-FlavourSaver is in it's infancy, your pull requests are greatly appreciated.
+FlavourSaver is in its infancy, your pull requests are greatly appreciated.

 Currently supported: